 Why did you decide to work for AccessHope?

-I largely believe in AccessHope’s novel and innovative approach to improving access to quality and value-based cancer care.
-A unique opportunity exists here to overcome cancer health disparities, offering premier insights to anyone with cancer, no matter where they live.
-I also liked that the company is led by like-minded and driven individuals focused on swiftly delivering quality, humanized support, so I leapt at the opportunity to take on this challenge with them.
+I believe in AccessHope’s novel and innovative approach to improving access to quality and value-based cancer care.
+A unique opportunity exists here to share knowledge and insights across boundaries to optimize outcomes for people facing cancer, no matter where they live.

 What’s your favorite way that AccessHope has impacted the cancer community?